angamupa/ASI-masks/README.md

 Things to be fixed:

-1. Organize and allow the multi-layer system
+1. Organize and allow the multi-layer system (DONE)
-2. Add the Wafer shape for reference
+2. Add the Wafer shape for reference (DONE)
-3. Organize the distribution of multiple samples.
+3. Organize the distribution of multiple samples (DONE to 8 samples)
-4. Add labels to the samples
+4. Add labels to the samples (DONE)
-5. Scribing and visible marks
+5. Scribing and visible marks (DONE)

 Current execution times:

-For two copies of the same sample with 7 sizes and 5 dimensions = 9m 17s
+For eight copies of the same sample with 7 sizes and 5 dimensions = 23m 28s

 TRY TO OPTIMIZE!!!